 Agent-dependent experience

 State Farm is one of the largest life insurance providers in the United States, offering policies through a nationwide agent network.
-The company prioritizes agent-led guidance instead of digital self-service, requiring most customers to work directly with a local agent.
+The company prioritizes agent-led guidance instead of digital self-service, requiring most customers to work with a local agent.

 State Farm sells term, whole, universal and guaranteed issue policies, including several permanent policy structures not commonly available from direct-to-consumer insurers.
 Coverage availability and features vary by state, and most policies require working directly with a licensed agent.